Chlorophyll: Effects, Benefits & Green Power

 Chlorophyll Lebensmittel

-Those who value a healthy diet generally eat a lot of greens and thus consume the plant pigment chlorophyll.
-A substance that not only gives us oxygen, but also does a lot of other things for us.
-The plant pigment is said to have a number of positive effects on the human body and can easily be consumed daily with the right diet.
-Here you can find out where the leafy greens are found and what effect they have on the body.
+Those who value a healthy diet generally eat plenty of leafy greens and thus consume the plant pigment chlorophyll.
+This substance not only provides us with oxygen but also does a number of other things for us.
+The plant pigment is said to have numerous positive effects on the human body and can easily be consumed daily through a proper diet.
+Here you'll learn where leafy greens are found and what effect they have on the body.

 What is chlorophyll?

-If you paid attention in biology class at school, you might still know something about chlorophyll.
-If not, that's fine, then pay attention now: chlorophyll is the natural pigment without which plants would not be green and would not be able to carry out photosynthesis.
-The term comes from ancient Greek and means something like fresh green leaf.
-It is therefore not surprising that chlorophyll is also called chlorophyll and belongs to the class of natural pigments.
-It should be noted that the natural pigment cannot be assigned to the category of secondary plant substances.
-Secondary plant substances are described as secondary because they are not essential for the plant.
-This includes, for example, the substance carotenoids, which turns carrots orange.
+Anyone who paid attention in biology class back in school might remember chlorophyll.
+If not, no worries, listen up: Chlorophyll is the natural pigment without which plants wouldn't be green and couldn't photosynthesize.
+The term comes from ancient Greek and means something like "fresh green leaf."
+Therefore, it's no surprise that chlorophyll is also called leaf green and belongs to the class of natural pigments.
+It's important to note that this natural pigment is not classified as a secondary plant compound.
+Secondary plant compounds are called that because they are not essential for the plant's survival.
+Examples include carotenoids, which give carrots their orange color.
 Chlorophyll, on the other hand, is essential for the plant's survival.
-Plants can only carry out photosynthesis with the help of chlorophyll.
-In simple terms, what happens is the following: The chlorophyll absorbs the sunlight and passes the light energy on within the plant.
-The green pigment ultimately converts the absorbed sunlight into chemical energy and at the end of the conversion process the plant releases oxygen.
-Only this process enables the by-production of o2 Life on earth.
-But the green plant substance not only provides us with breathable air, it can do much more.
+Plants can only perform photosynthesis with the help of chlorophyll.
+In simple terms, this is what happens: Chlorophyll absorbs sunlight and transfers the light energy within the plant.
+The green pigment ultimately converts the absorbed sunlight into chemical energy, and at the end of the conversion process, the plant releases oxygen.
+This process, through the by-product production of O2, is what makes it possible.
+Life on Earth.
+But this green plant substance not only provides us with breathable air, it can do much more.

-Chlorophyll not only provides plants with energy and vitality - we humans can also benefit from this miracle cure.
-We absorb the green leaf through our food.
+Chlorophyll not only provides energy and vitality to plants – we humans can also benefit from this remarkable substance.
+We ingest this green pigment through our food.
 Once in the body, it can support cell formation.
-The plant substance is a molecular building block for various proteins in the body and can serve as a fundamental basis for blood formation and blood purification.
-For this reason, chlorophyll can also be seen as the fuel for all life.
+This plant compound is a molecular building block for various proteins in the body and can serve as a fundamental basis for blood formation and purification.
+For this reason, chlorophyll can also be considered the fuel of all life.

 How does chlorophyll work in the body?

-The effect is varied and chlorophyll is said to have predominantly positive properties.
-Chlorophyll can, for example, help to fight free radicals.
-Free radicals are intermediate products of our metabolism that are highly aggressive and can cause damage to the body.
-On the other hand, chlorophyll has an antioxidant effect and can therefore fight free radicals.
-It can also support the development of a balanced acid-base balance and help to bring the organism into balance.
-It quickly becomes clear that reaching for green can be worthwhile.
+The effects are multifaceted, and chlorophyll is predominantly attributed with positive properties.
+For example, it can help combat free radicals.
+Free radicals are byproducts of our metabolism that are highly aggressive and can cause damage in the body.
+Chlorophyll, on the other hand, has an antioxidant effect and can thus fight free radicals.
+Furthermore, it can support the establishment of a balanced acid-base balance and help to bring the body back into equilibrium.
+It quickly becomes clear that reaching for greens can definitely be worthwhile.
 But where exactly do we find this substance?

 Which foods contain a lot of chlorophyll?

-Basically, the greener the fruit, the more chlorophyll there is.
-Green leafy vegetables such as spinach, kale and Brussels sprouts, as well as the popular celery, contain a high dose of chlorophyll.
-But the valuable pigment can also be found in peas, broccoli and cucumbers.
-Herbs such as basil, coriander and parsley are also excellent sources of chlorophyll.
-When it comes to fruit, green fruit is also the clear winner, and kiwis are clearly ahead when it comes to chlorophyll.
+As a general rule: the greener the food, the more chlorophyll it contains.
+Green leafy vegetables such as spinach, kale, and Brussels sprouts, as well as the popular celery, are particularly rich in chlorophyll.
+This valuable pigment is also found in peas, broccoli, and cucumbers.
+Herbs like basil, coriander, and parsley are also excellent sources of chlorophyll.
+Among fruits, green varieties are the clear winners, with kiwifruit leading the pack in terms of chlorophyll content.

 Green, green, green

-Chlorophyll is essential for life on earth.
-First and foremost, because the green leaf contributes significantly to the photosynthesis of plants and releases oxygen in the process.
-Not only does it allow us to breathe, but we can also benefit directly from it by eating fruit and vegetables.
-Therefore, you should eat enough greens every day to ensure an adequate supply.
-If you are in a hurry or are looking for a healthy and tasty snack in between meals, then you can also reach for a juice - preferably green, of course.
+Chlorophyll is essential for life on Earth.
+Primarily, this green pigment plays a crucial role in plant photosynthesis, releasing oxygen in the process.
+But it doesn't just allow us to breathe; we can also directly benefit from it by consuming fruits and vegetables.
+Therefore, it's important to eat plenty of greens every day to ensure an adequate supply.
+If you're short on time or simply looking for a healthy and tasty snack, a cold-pressed juice is a great option – preferably green, of course.